ibm-cloud-docs/containers/cs_users.md

         ibmcloud ks api-key info --cluster <cluster_name_or_ID>
         ```
         {: pre}
-    *  **Manually-set credentials**: Get the user name in the output of the following command.
+    *  **Manually-set credentials**: Get the username in the output of the following command.
         ```
         ibmcloud ks credential get --region <region>
         ```